See ‘Contact us‘ for the helpline number or to get email replies…

 Expert talk

-You will have a one hour presentation by a herpes expert.
-See dates in table above.
-This PowerPoint will equip you with everything you need to know.
+We start with a one-hour presentation by a herpes expert.
+This PowerPoint will equip you with everything you need to know about the virus, with facts to make it easer to “talk to a new partner about herpes.”
 The second hour will be questions and answers, so you can ask about your own particular situation.
 It might be more beneficial that you can imagine to talk with others who understand…

 Send an email to [email protected] – or just make the £15 “donation” on the https//herpes.org.uk/shop page.
 Put ‘expert talk‘ in the instruction box under the email address box.